Google Translate Disclaimer

 • a new well is installed

-To find out how to disinfect your well properly, use the well disinfection tool developed by Public Health Ontario.
+Details on how to disinfect your well are available in the well disinfection tool developed by Public Health Ontario.

 Did you find what you were looking for today?